homerhanumat/lzchugo/content/_index.md

 featured_image: /images/more/sunset-view-header.jpg
 ---

-## Announcement:  Partial Return to In-Person Meetings!
+## Hybrid Meetings Resume

 The Lexington Zen Center is pleased to announce our return to in-person meditation meetings, on a monthly basis.

-Beginning in September we will meet on the first Sunday of each month at the Lexington Friends (Quakers) Meetinghouse.
+Beginning in May we will meet on the first Sunday of each month at the Lexington Friends (Quakers) Meetinghouse.
 Meditation will begin at 4pm and will consist of two 30-minute sitting periods separated by a meditation walk about ten minutes in length.
 For members who live at a distance, virtual participation through Zoom will continue to be supported.

 On all other Sundays we will meet entirely on Zoom.
 You can <a href="/contact">contact us</a> to get acquainted and to get our Zoom meeting link.